-The schematic description of the asset allocation reflects the minimum proportion of the fund's investments that meet the environmental or social characteristics promoted by the fund and the planned minimum proportion of sustainable investments in the fund.
+The schematic description of the asset allocation reflects the minimum proportion of the fund's investments that meet the environmental or social characteristics promoted by the fund and the planned minimum proportion of sustainable investments in total within the fund.
 However, the planned asset allocation is expected to exceed the stated minimum shares.
-The result of the actual allocation will be reported in the fund's annual report. essed Taxonomy-aligned activities are expressed as a share of:

-describes the share of

-investments in specific
+The result of the actual allocation will be reported in the fund's annual report. #1 Aligned #1A Taxonomy with E/S Sustainable aligned characteristics 90.00% Investments 100.00% Other environmental #1B Other E/S #2 Other Social characteristics 10.00% #1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product.
+Asset allocation describes the share of investments in specific assets.

-Asset allocation

-assets.